Ewooral/Ewooral-Tutorials/ALGORITHMS/algorithm.md

     In this book, we shall typically describe algorithms as programs written in a pseudocode that is similar in many respects to C, C++, Java, Python, or Pascal.
 If you have been introduced to any of these languages, you should have little trouble
+## What separates pseudocode from “real” code is that in
+    pseudocode, we employ whatever expressive method is most clear and concise to specify a given algorithm